 Successful applicants can apply for a refund of module fee if they have enrolled in the module for which exemption is given.
 The refund application is subject to ITE’s prevailing refund policy.

 Students who completed some modules from their previous ITE course under other modes of ITE training (Full-time or Traineeship), may apply to continue their outstanding modules in a related part-time course.
 To qualify, applicants must be at least 18

 years old, and have accumulated at least one year of work experience.
 They must complete the course within a 6-year time frame from the date of first examination taken.

-With effect from April 2018, the annual MOE Bursary quantum is $140.
-To be eligible for the bursary,
+The annual Higher Education Bursary (formerly known as MOE Bursary) quantum is $140.
+To be eligible for the bursary, adult learners:

 - Must be Singapore Citizens who are pursuing Nitec in Services/Technology and Higher Nitec in Services/Technology modules at ITE and paying subsidised fees;

-- Must not have been awarded the MOE Bursary for the past year; and
+- Must not have been awarded the Higher Education Bursary for the past year; and

 - Must not concurrently hold full scholarship, but may concurrently hold partial scholarships and bursaries.
 A scholarship with annual and other allowance (excluding course fees payment) of more than $5,000 a year will be deemed as a full scholarship.

-Adult learners who are successful in their applications will be given the bursary through their bank accounts via GIRO.
+Adult learners who are successful in their applications will be given the bursary through PayNow or GIRO.

 1The GHI refers to the total gross monthly household income of immediate and non-immediate family members.